thaohienhomes/ProHeadshots/MIGRATION_GUIDE.md

 # Service Migration Guide

-This guide explains how to migrate from Astria AI to Fal AI and from Stripe to Polar Payment in your CV Photo application.
+This guide explains how to migrate from Astria AI to Fal AI and from Stripe to Polar Payment in your coolpix.me application.

 ## Overview